Giant squid: Timeline

 Although strandings continue to occur sporadically throughout the world, none have been as frequent as those at Newfoundland and New Zealand in the 19th century.
 It is not known why giant squid become stranded on shore, but it may be because the distribution of deep, cold water where squid live is temporarily altered.
 Many scientists who have studied squid mass strandings believe they are cyclical and predictable.
 The length of time between strandings is not known, but was proposed to be 90 years by Architeuthis specialist Frederick Aldrich.
 Aldrich used this value to correctly predict a relatively small stranding that occurred between 1961 and 1968.

 In 2004, another giant squid, later named "Archie", was caught off the coast of the Falkland Islands by a fishing trawler.
 It was 8.62 m long and was sent to the Natural History Museum in London to be studied and preserved.
 It was put on display on 1 March 2006 at the Darwin Centre.
 The find of such a large, complete specimen is very rare, as most specimens are in a poor condition, having washed up dead on beaches or been retrieved from the stomachs of dead sperm whales.

 Researchers undertook a painstaking process to preserve the body.
-It was transported to England on ice aboard the trawler; then it was defrosted, which took about four days.
+It was transported to England on ice aboard a trawler, then defrosted, which took about four days.
 The major difficulty was that thawing the thick mantle took much longer than the tentacles.
 To prevent the tentacles from rotting, scientists covered them in ice packs, and bathed the mantle in water.
 Then they injected the squid with a formol-saline solution to prevent rotting.
-The creature is now on show in a 9 m glass tank at the Darwin Centre of the Natural History Museum.
+It is now on show in a 9 m glass tank at the Darwin Centre of the Natural History Museum.

 In December 2005, the Melbourne Aquarium in Australia paid A$100,000 for the intact body of a 7 m giant squid, preserved in a giant block of ice, which had been caught by fishermen off the coast of New Zealand's South Island that year.

 The number of known giant squid specimens was close to 700 in 2011, and new ones are reported each year.
 Around 30 of these specimens are exhibited at museums and aquaria worldwide.
 The Museo del Calamar Gigante in Luarca, Spain, had by far the largest collection on public display, but many of the museum's specimens were destroyed during a storm in February 2014.

 The search for a live Architeuthis specimen includes attempts to find live young, including larvae.
 The larvae closely resemble those of Nototodarus and Onykia, but are distinguished by the shape of the mantle attachment to the head, the tentacle suckers, and the beaks.